Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy: Analytical Apparatus

 We combine \eqref{eq_vec_grow_2}, \eqref{eq_vec_grow_3}, \eqref{eq_vec_grow_11}, \eqref{eq_vec_grow_12} to obtain \eqref{eq_vec_grow_adj}, \eqref{eq_vec_grow_rat}. \end{proof} \begin{cor} Under the assumptions of Theorem~\ref{thm_vec_grow},

-\end{cor} \begin{remark} In \cite{Report2}, \cite{Report2Arxiv} the derivation of an upper bound on the first coordinate of an eigenvector of a certain matrix is based on analysis, similar to that of Theorem~\ref{thm_vec_grow}. \end{remark} \begin{thm} Suppose that the integers $1 \leq k < n$, the real numbers $A_1, \dots, A_n$ and $\lambda$, and the vector $x=(x_1,\dots,x_n) \in \Rc^n$ are those of Theorem~\ref{thm_vec_grow}.
-Suppose also that $2 \leq j \leq k$ is an integer, and that $\varepsilon_{j-1}, \varepsilon_j$ are real numbers.
-Suppose furthermore that the real number $\tilde{x}_{j+1}$ is defined via the formula
+\end{cor} \begin{remark} In \cite{Report2ACHA}, the derivation of an upper bound on the first coordinate of an eigenvector of a certain matrix is based on a generalization of Theorem~\ref{thm_vec_grow}. \end{remark} In the following theorem, we study the behavior of several last elements of an eigenvector of the matrix $A$ from Theorem~\ref{thm_main_rec} above. \begin{thm} Suppose that the $n$ by $n$ symmetric tridiagonal matrix $A$ is defined via \eqref{eq_running} in Section~\ref{sec_vectors}.
+Suppose also that $\lambda$ is an eigenvalue of $A$, and that $x=(x_1,\dots,x_n)\in\Rc^n$ is a corresponding eigenvector whose last coordinate is positive, i.e. $x_n>0$.
+Suppose, in addition, that $1 \leq k \leq n$ is an integer, and that

 Then,